 - 1 day of theological study or sermon prep.

-- 3 days of sharing in parish ministry and shadowing cluster clergy, plus quiet time, reflection with the warden, house chores, and community recreation.
+- 3 days of sharing in parish ministry and shadowing local clergy, plus quiet time, reflection with the warden, house chores, and community recreation.

 - 1 Sunday of worship and ministry.